libgdx/gdx-pay/gdx-pay-android-huawei/README.md

 ### How To use the HuaweiPurchaseManager

-* As PurchaseManager you have to instantiate the HuaweiPurchaseManager;
+* Into your Activity (extending AndroidApplication), You have to instantiate the HuaweiPurchaseManager;
+    `HuaweiPurchaseManager huaweiPurchaseManager = new HuaweiPurchaseManager(this);`
-* Into your Activity, You need to implement the AndroidEventListeners interface and to register It adding the following code:
+* Then, You need to set the HuaweiPurchaseManager as GdxGame's PurchaseManager:
-    `addAndroidEventListener(this);`
-* Into your Activity, into the `onActivityResult(int requestCode, int resultCode, Intent data)`, add the following line:
-    `huaweiPurchaseManager.onActivityResult(requestCode, resultCode, data);`
+    `game.purchaseManager = huaweiPurchaseManager;`

 ## Testing
 * Sandbox testing: https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/iap-sandbox-testing-v4